uhyo/typescript-puzzle/README.md

 ## Contributing

 Any kind of contribution is welcome.
-Particularly, addition of questions is the easiest way of contributing to Type Puzzles.
+Particularly, **adding questions** is the easiest and the most appreciated way of contributing to Type Puzzles.

 See CONTRIBUTING.md for details.